ihmeuw/vivarium_research/docs/source/models/cause.rst

     \frac{\text{0.0036 cases}}{\text{1 person-year}}

   It is important to note that this is a remission rate for diabetes at all ages.
-As diabetes follows an age pattern, this makes it seem as if diabetes cases remit, on average, after :math:`\frac{1}{0.0036}\simeq 279` years--which clearly does a poor job of capturing the behavior of diabetes.
-This sort of description was only appropriate for diarrhea, as there is a uniform remission rate across all ages.
+In the context of the diarrheal diseases example, this makes it seem as if diabetes cases remit, on average, after :math:`\frac{1}{0.0036}\simeq 279` years--which clearly does a poor job of capturing the behavior of diabetes.
+  This sort of description was only appropriate for diarrhea, as there is a uniform remission rate across all cases.
 With diabetes, remission is not guaranteed for type II, and doesn't occur for type I, so remission rate does *not* tell us the average duration that an individual will experience diabetes.

 For both of the above rates, we think of :math:`r_1=0.2` as the probability that a given case of diarrhea in the Philippies in 2017 will remitt in the next day,